my-legacy-projects/gravity/README.md

 For reference please visit the client side protection of Project Spartan.

-## License & Credits
+## License

-Gravity is closed source and is licensed under the Project Spartan Private License.
+Gravity is part of [Project Spartan](https://cantvac.me) - It is closed source and is licensed under the Project Spartan Private License.
 Visit the `LICENSE.txt` file for more information.

-MarcIsAWeeb © 2k17-2k17